 The Pond Is Only as High as its Lowest Point

 All sides--the entire perimeter--need to be exactly the same height.
 Since "exact" is not possible, then think in terms of tolerances.
 If your chosen height is 3 feet, you want the perimeter's deviation from that height to be as little as possible--perhaps an inch.

 Try Your Best Not To Be a Slave To The Pond Liner

 EPDM rubber pond liners are expensive.
 Budget at least $1 per square foot.
 In a project where you're dealing with a lot of free or low-cost materials such as rock, concrete slabs, retaining wall blocks and of course, water, spending upwards of $250 for a sheet of glorified rubber sounds like a lot.

 The size of the liner dictates the eventual size of the pond.
-And while I still believe that this is a good idea if money is a concern, the flip side is that this is a long-term feature you are adding to your home.
+While we still believe that this is a good idea if money is a concern, the flip side is that this is a long-term feature you are adding... to your home.

-I often preach that it's worth putting a little extra into high-visibility, long-term projects.
-So it may be worth throwing in extra money to advance to a larger pond liner.
+It's worth putting a little extra into high-visibility, long-term projects, so it may be worth throwing in extra money to advance to a larger pond liner.

 03 of 10